SmartThingsCommunity/SmartThingsPublic/devicetypes/smartthings/zigbee-dimmer.src/README.md

 ## Device Health

-A Zigbee dimmer with maxReportTime of 5 mins.
+ZigBee Dimmer with reporting interval of 5 mins.
-Check-in interval is double the value of maxReportTime.
-This gives the device twice the amount of time to respond before it is marked as offline.
+SmartThings platform will ping the device after `checkInterval` seconds of inactivity in last attempt to reach the device before marking it `OFFLINE`

-Enrolls with default periodic reporting until newer 5 min interval is confirmed It then enrolls the device with updated checkInterval i.e. 12 mins
+* __12min__ checkInterval

 ## Troubleshooting